BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 Consider the following questions.
 **These are primarily thought exercises!!!**
 Maybe try one, but notice how difficult it is, and how hard it is to work with this file in `nano`.
-This exactly what we're trying to teach you to avoid.
+**This is exactly what we're trying to teach you to avoid.
-Do not waste time doing more than one of these but please do contemplate how difficult the tasks may be.
+Do not waste time doing more than one of these** but please do contemplate how difficult the tasks may be.

 For `GRCh38.chr22.ensembl.biomart.txt`: